 — Reshma Sohoni, Co-Founder of Seedcamp

-Achievement goes a step further.
+Evidation goes a step further.
 Just as Sweatcoin, the company operates off the mobile apps that record users’ activities through integration with a plethora of fitness apps.
-However, Achievement users get payments to their PayPal accounts or via direct deposits.
+However, Evidation users get payments to their PayPal accounts or via direct deposits.

-Apparently, achievers can get paid for such activities as yoga, meditation, and healthy sleep in addition to the number of steps.
-The service is currently available only in the US and boasts over 1.5 million active members and seems to be steadily gaining popularity.
+Apparently, achievers can get paid for such activities as yoga, meditation, and healthy sleep in addition to the number of steps they make.
+The service currently boasts almost 5 million active members and seems to be steadily gaining popularity.

-Achievement’s mother company, Evidation Health, is a technology and services company that helps individuals and the world’s most advanced healthcare companies understand and influence the everyday behaviors by performing health-related researches.
+Additionally, the technology and services company helps individuals and the world’s most advanced healthcare companies understand and influence everyday behaviors by performing health-related research.

-Achievement customers may receive bonus offers for participating in the studies and research by Evidation Health.
-In 2017 the company conducted research in Asthma, Diabetes, and Mental Health, to name just a few.
+In fact, Evidation’s customers may receive bonus offers for participating in the studies and research by Evidation Studies.
+Currently, the company conducts research in Migraines, Diabetes, and Hypothyroidism, to name just a few.

 mHealth Data Challenge

 One major issue all the above-mentioned apps address is data interoperability. mHealth market is very segmented.
-There are so many app providers offering a specific set of features and lacking other health parameters that it may be a real challenge for a newcomer to pick, let’s say, an app for running.
+There are so many app providers offering a specific set of features and lacking other essential parameters that it may be a real challenge for a newcomer to pick, let’s say, an application for running.